400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 • Weight gain or loss

-The understanding of lectins fills some dark spots in conventional medicine that were unexplained for a long time.
-And like so many diseases, the harmful effects of lectins begin in the second brain – the intestine.
+The understanding of lectins fills some dark spots in conventional medicine that have been unexplained for a long time.
+And like so often, these harmful effects start in the second brain, our gut.

 Leaky Gut

-Leaky Gut Syndrome means that the barrier separating the outside world – the contents of your gastrointestinal tract – from your body leaks.
+Leaky Gut Syndrome means the barrier separating the outside world (the contents of your gastrointestinal tract) from your body leaks.

 As a result, there is a loophole in the gut mucosal lining through which bacteria and toxins can enter the bloodstream from the gut and cause inflammation and diseases.